 Parking near the building is free on Sundays but metered the rest of the week.
 The nearest long-stay parking is at Fountain Park.

 In 2002, a team of a dozen or so people, led by Matt Clifton-Brown, moved to Edinburgh to start a new church, hoping to contribute to all that God is doing in this great city.
 Since that time, hundreds of people have become part of our community, discovering and enjoying the love of Jesus.

 We’re committed to building a church that shows Edinburgh and everywhere God’s goodness.
 Our values are shaped by what we believe the Bible teaches; this sets our agenda along with God speaking to us by His Holy Spirit.

 Dan Hudson has been involved from the earliest days of King’s.
 Having originally worked for 10 years in engineering consultancy, he gave that up to help build King's.
 Dan has many areas of responsibility including leading the eldership team, and the overall direction of the church.
-He is responsible for overseeing our Alpha team, the worship team, connect teams, kids work and families, and our social action ministries.
-Dan also oversees the administration and operations of King's.
 He is married to Julie who works as a GP and they (usually) enjoy being the parents of four young children.
+Most Saturdays you will find him at Tynecastle with his kids cheering on Hearts FC.

 Luke Davydaitis moved to Edinburgh in 2010 to join the team at King's.
 He is responsible for planning our Sunday preaching, and is in charge of our teaching and leadership training resources.
-Luke oversees the student and youth teams, and directs our communication.
+Luke oversees the youth team, and directs our communication.
 He enjoys photography, reading, tweeting, and writing.
 Luke is married to Debbie who works as a doctor.
 They both spend a lot of their time explaining that their surname comes from Lithuania, it is not a disease.